-The Hermits Peak-Calf Canyon fire on Sunday, May 8.
+The Hermits Peak-Calf Canyon Fire on Sunday, May 8.
+The package tackles curbing global warming, which cases extreme weather events, like the historic wildfires we’ve seen in New Mexico this spring and summer.
 (Public domain photo via the National Wildfire Coordinating Group)

 WASHINGTON — Another grueling summer disaster season is arriving, and the Federal Emergency Management Agency is under intense pressure even as its portfolio balloons, it pleads for more money from Congress and criticism comes on several fronts.

 The agency manages more than 300 disaster declarations a year, a dramatic increase from the average of 108 disasters it responded to just a decade ago.
 For 2022, the disaster outlook is daunting.

 Wildfires are expected to burn through millions of acres as Western states struggle with another spring drought, with so-called prescribed burns by the U.S. Forest Service slammed after they were blamed for devastating New Mexico fires this spring.
 A busy Atlantic hurricane season is on track to wreak havoc well into the autumn.